Neo23x0/yarGen/README.md

 Up to now the super rule generation does not remove the simple rule for the files that have been combined in a single super rule.
 This means that there is some redundancy when super rules are created.
 You can supress a simple rule for a file that was already covered by super rule by using --nosimple.

+### Installation

+1. Make sure you have at least 2GB of RAM on the machine you plan to use yarGen
+2. Clone the git repository
+3. Install all dependancies with ```sudo pip install pickle scandir lxml naiveBayesClassifier```
+4. Unzip the goodware database (e.g. ```7z x good-strings.db.zip.001```)
+5. See help with ```python yarGen.py --help```

 ### Memory Requirements